 - PEG ratio “greater than 1” suggests that a stock is overvalued (expensive)

 Like the P/E ratio, PEG has its own limitations:

-- The PEG may not reliably measure the value of large well-capitalized companies that have stable dividends but slow growth.
+- The PEG may not reliably measure the value of large, well-capitalized companies with stable dividends but slow growth.
 These companies may be assessed as “overpriced” when that’s not really the case.